How MEPs voted on CAP reform

 Ever since direct payments were introduced into the CAP, their unequal distribution has attracted unfavourable attention.
 The Commission’s 1991 paper The Development and Future of the CAP criticised the distribution of price support, noting that “80% of the support provided by FEOGA is devoted to 20% of farms which account also for the greater part of the land used in agriculture”.
 Yet the proportions remain exactly the same in both the EU-15 and EU-12 today, according to the Commission’s latest figures for the claim year 2009 (financial year 2010) (see diagram).

-Even for those who argue that the specific nature of farming justifies a permanent system of direct payments support, the unequal distribution of support is hard to justify.… Read the rest
+Even for those who argue that the specific nature of farming justifies a permanent system of direct payments support, the unequal distribution of support is hard to justify.
+The Commission has regularly made proposals to reduce payments to larger farms through either progressive modulation and/or capping.
+But these proposals equally regularly were either watered down or rejected by the member states.… Read the rest

 The biodiversity consequences of killing Ecological Focus Areas